Music

 stompin' and shakin' gospel music tradition, radios were widespread and

-mobile, there was a booming market for vinyl records, music clubs that
+mobile, there was a booming market for vinyl records, music groups that

 were any good became limited-personnel bands and moved out of the

 parlours, into studios and onto stages.
-In small venues,
+In smaller venues,

 jukeboxes replaced live musicians.
 Somehow by the 60's,